Cubulating Surface-by-free Groups: Introduction

-By Thurston's theorem \cite{thurston-hypstr1}, it follows that $M(p_I)$ admits a quasiconvex hierarchy (in the terminology of Wise's Theorem \ref{wise-hierarchy}).
-Of course, Agol's Theorem \ref{spl} shows that the manifolds $M(p_I)$ in Proposition \ref{qchierarchyin3m} are virtually special cubulable and hence a finite cover of any such $M(p_I)$ does admit a quasiconvex hierarchy.
-When the first Betti number $b_1(M(p_I))$ is at least $2$, $M(p_I)$ itself admits an embedded geometrically finite surface by an argument involving the Thurston norm \cite{thurston-mams}.
-However, Proposition \ref{qchierarchyin3m} furnishes a new sufficient condition on the monodromy $\Phi(p_I)$ to guarantee the existence of an embedded incompressible geometrically finite surface in the 3-manifold $M(p_I)$ even when $b_1(M(p_I))=1$.
-When $b_1(M(p_I))=1$, the surfaces we construct are necessarily separating.
-Sisto \cite{sisto-jta} found sufficient conditions on Heegaard splittings of rational homology 3-spheres $M$ to guarantee that they were Haken.
-Proposition \ref{qchierarchyin3m} may be regarded as an analog of the main theorem of \cite{sisto-jta} in the context of fibered manifolds $M$ with $b_1(M)=1$.
-We also mention work of Brock-Dunfeld \cite{brock-dunfeld} in a similar spirit that uses model geometries of degenerate ends to extract information about closed manifolds.
+As a consequence, {we obtain the following.} {\begin{cor} Let $v_1,v_2 \in \ccs$, $\psi_i:S \to S$, and $M(p_1, p_2)$ be as in Proposition~\ref{qchierarchyin3m}.
+Then there exists $p_0 \geq 1 $ (depending on $S$, $\psi_i$), such that for all $p_1, p_2$ with $|p_1|, |p_2|\geq p_0$, $M(p_1, p_2)$ admits a quasiconvex hierarchy (in the terminology of Wise's Theorem \ref{wise-hierarchy}). \end{cor} } Of course, Agol's Theorem \ref{spl} shows that the manifolds $M(p_1, p_2)$ in Proposition \ref{qchierarchyin3m} are virtually special cubulable and hence a finite cover of any such $M(p_1, p_2)$ does admit a quasiconvex hierarchy.
+When the first Betti number $b_1(M(p_1, p_2))$ is at least $2$, $M(p_1, p_2)$ itself admits an embedded geometrically finite surface by an argument involving the Thurston norm \cite{thurston-mams}.
+However, Proposition \ref{qchierarchyin3m} furnishes a new sufficient condition on the monodromy $\Phi(p_1, p_2)$ to guarantee the existence of an embedded incompressible geometrically finite surface in the 3-manifold $M(p_1, p_2)$ even when $b_1(M(p_1, p_2))=1$.
+When $b_1(M(p_1, p_2))=1$, the surfaces we construct are necessarily separating.

+{We also mention work of Brock-Dunfield \cite{brock-dunfeld} and Sisto \cite{sisto-jta} in a similar spirit that uses model geometries of degenerate ends to extract information about closed manifolds.}